AgentMaker/Paddle-MSSSIM/README.md

     |![](./images/simga_50_ssim_0.4225.png)| 0.4225|
     |![](./images/simga_100_ssim_0.1924.png)| 0.1924|

-* As Loss function
+* As a loss function

-    * switch to the examples/loss dir
+    * switch to the examples/as_loss dir

         ```bash
-        $ cd ./examples/loss
+        $ cd ./examples/as_loss
         ```

-    * run the example script 'loss.py'
+    * run the example script 'as_loss.py'

         ```bash
         $ python as_loss.py